LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 by the works of Joachim Schimpf (ECLiPSe library `test_util`) and Jan Wielemaker (SWI-Prolog `plunit` package).

-In order to write your own unit tests, define objects extending the `lgtunit` object.
-These objects must be compiled using the compiler option `hook(lgtunit)`.
+In order to write your own unit tests, define objects extending the `lgtunit`
+object:

+	:- object(tests,
+		extends(lgtunit)).
+	...

+The source files defining the test objects must be compiled using the option `hook(lgtunit)`.
 For example:

 	| ?- logtalk_load(my_tests, [hook(lgtunit)]).

+As the term-expansion mechanism applies to all the contents of a source file, the source files defining the test objects shouldn't contain entities other than the test objects.
+Additional code necessary for the tests should go to separate files.
+See the `../../tester-sample.lgt` file for an example of a loader file for compiling and loading the `lgtunit` tool, the source code under testing, the unit tests, and for automatically run all the tests after loading.
+See the `../../tests` directory for examples of unit tests.

 Unit test dialects